-NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS

-(Amounts in thousands of Renminbi ("RMB") and U.S. dollars ("US\$"), except for number of shares and per share data)
+NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Amounts in thousands of Renminbi ("RMB") and U.S. dollars ("US\$"),

 (e) Revenue recognition (Continued)

 Air mobility solutions

 The Group recognizes passenger-grade AAVs sales based on firm customer orders with fixed terms and conditions, including price, net of discounts, if any.
 The Group recognizes revenue when delivery has occurred and collectability is determined to be reasonably assured.
 The Group determined that delivery has occurred when the goods are delivered and accepted by customers and the Group receives acknowledgement of receipt.
 The Group further determined that collectability is reasonably assured by performing an assessment of credibility of its customers based on their past payment records or operating results, if applicable.